Creative and beautiful things to make with beeswax from beauty products to furniture polish and more. Any beekeeper will love these ideas.

 Most of these uses for beeswax use other ingredients too.

-Whether you’re a beekeeper or just someone who loves natural and handmade projects, you’re sure to find one these things to make with beeswax right up your alley.
+Whether you’re a beekeeper or just someone who loves natural and handmade projects, you’re sure to find one of these things to make with beeswax right up your alley.

-Best Beeswax for Crafting + Source
+Best Beeswax For Crafting + Source

-Most of these project use beeswax in smaller amounts, and you’ll probably find that beeswax pellets are best.
+Most of these projects use beeswax in smaller amounts, and you’ll probably find that beeswax pellets are best.
 They are easy to work with because you can measure the exact amount you need without chopping into hard bars of wax.
 Find beeswax pellets here.

 If you’re making candles or something else that uses wax in larger quantities, you’ll prefer to buy bars.
 They are more affordable per ounce.